nice-digital/consultations/README.md

 5. Clone the project `git clone https://github.com/nice-digital/consultations.git`
 6. Open _Consultations.sln_
 7. Create user secrets
     - Right click on project
     - Select 'manage user secrets'
-   - Copy and paste the default user secrets from the Secrets section below
+    - Copy and paste the default user secrets from the [Secrets](#secrets) section
-8. Replace the {DatabaseServer} and {DatabaseName} in the connection string with the details from the database created in step 3.
+    - Replace the {DatabaseServer} and {DatabaseName} in the connection string with the details from the database created in step 3.
 SQLServer Express often creates an instance, so your local server name might be in the form of {LaptopName}//SQLEXPRESS
-9. Ask devops for read access to our current deployment pipeline and copy all the test environment values for the following secrets file sections
+   - Ask devops for read access to our current deployment pipeline and copy all the test environment values for the following secrets file sections
 	   - Logging
 	   - Feeds
 	   - WebAppConfiguration
 	   - Encryption
 	   - ConsultationList
-10. Set WebAppConfiguration PostLogoutRedirectUri to "http://niceorg:81"
+     - Set WebAppConfiguration PostLogoutRedirectUri to "http://niceorg:81"
-11. Set WebAppConfiguration RedirectUri to "http://niceorg:81/signin-auth0"
+     - Set WebAppConfiguration RedirectUri to "http://niceorg:81/signin-auth0"
-12. Press F5 to run the project in debug mode
+8. Install Redis on your machine.
+See [Redis server](#redis-server) for more details
+9. Run the application (Hit F5 or the green triangle on the toolbar next to ‘IISExpress’)
+    - You may need to add a line to your hosts file (C:\Windows\System32\drivers\etc\hosts) pointing "niceorg" at 127.0.0.1
+    - You may need to create a Self Signed Certificate for "niceorg" on your machine and bind it to port 44306 to stop browser warnings.
+More detailed instructions are under [Creating Self Signed Certificate for niceorg](#creating-self-signed-certificate-for-niceorg)
-13. Dependencies will download (npm and NuGet) so be patient on first run
+10. Dependencies will download (npm and NuGet) so be patient on first run
-14. The app will run in IIS Express on http://localhost:44306/
+11. The app will run in IIS Express on http://localhost:44306/
-15. Optionally (but recommended), install [Volta](https://volta.sh/) to ensure the version of node on you machine does not clash with the node version needed for Consultations
+12. Install [Volta](https://volta.sh/) to ensure the version of node on you machine does not clash with the node version needed for Consultations.
+Volta will detect the node version automatically from package.json
-16. Open up a powershell terminal
+13. Open up a powershell terminal
 	- cd into _consultations\Comments\ClientApp_
 	- run 'npm ci'
 	- run `npm start` if Startup is using `UseProxyToSpaDevelopmentServer`.
 This runs a react dev server on http://localhost:3000/.
-17. Optionally, Run `npm test` in a separate window to run client side tests in watch mode
+14. Optionally, Run `npm test` in a separate window to run client side tests in watch mode
-18. You may need to add a line to your hosts file (C:\Windows\System32\drivers\etc\hosts) pointing "niceorg" at 127.0.0.1
-19. You may need to create a Self Signed Certificate for "niceorg" on your machine and bind it to port 44306 to stop browser warnings, more detailed instructions below
-20. If you don't have it already, you will need to go into Identity Management for the environment you are working with e.g. https://test-identityadmin.nice.org.uk/ and give youself Administrator access to Consultations
+15. If you don't have it already, you will need to go into Identity Management for the environment you are working with e.g. https://test-identityadmin.nice.org.uk/ and give youself Administrator access to Consultations
-21. Install Redis locally on your machine.
-Instructions below

 ## Integration With Indev